 Last but not least, don’t leave all the questions to the interviewer; make sure you come armed with questions to ask them when you are given the chance.
 Asking questions shows that you’re really interested in the job and that you want to work for the company in question - and it also gives you a chance to prove you’ve done your research too!
 If you’re stuck for ideas, some great questions to ask include enquiring about career progression or development opportunities to show you are interested in your future at the company, and also asking about a typical day or week at the company and what it entails.
 Not only will this show your interest in the role you are applying for, but it can also give you a bit of insight into things to come too!

-So there you have it, our top nine steps to career success!
+So there you have it, our top nine steps to finding your next marketing role!
 If you’re ready to take the next step in your career and would like to find out more about the marketing recruitment opportunities currently available at Stonor Recruitment, get in touch with one of our marketing recruitment experts today.